filecoin-project/fvm-docs/CONTRIBUTIONS.md

 ### Sidebar section

-1. Decide what you are going to call this sidebar section, and which topbar section it's going to fall under.
+1. Decide what you are going to call this sidebar section and which topbar section it's going to fall under.
-1. Use `npm run create` to make a new sidebar section, slotting in the topbar section you want to use, and the name of the sidebar section:
+1. Use `npm run create` to make a new sidebar section, slotting in the topbar section you want to use and the name of the sidebar section:

     ```shell
     npm run create -- --kind sidebar-section $TOPBAR-SECTION/$SIDEBAR-SECTION
     ```

-    Replace `$TOPBAR-SECTION` and `$SIDEBAR-SECTION` with the relevant information in lower-case.
+    Replace `$TOPBAR-SECTION` and `$SIDEBAR-SECTION` with the relevant information in lower case.
 For example:

     ```shell
     npm run create -- --kind sidebar section concepts/basics